Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

-A Rudraksha bracelet is a wrist-worn string of Rudraksha beads — the sacred seeds of the Elaeocarpus ganitrus tree — that provides continuous Graha (planetary) balancing through direct skin contact at the Manibandha, the wrist marma point recognised in Ayurveda as a vital energy gateway.
-The Shiva Purana declares Rudraksha universally auspicious: "Wherever Rudraksha is worn on the body, Shiva resides there.
-One who wears Rudraksha on the wrist is freed from all sins and attains the highest state."
-Unlike a full mala of 108 beads worn around the neck primarily for japa meditation, a Rudraksha bracelet typically holds 9 to 27 beads and is designed for daily convenience — you wear it to the office, the gym, and through your commute without the visibility or weight of a neck mala.
-The spiritual efficacy, however, is identical: as the Rudraksha Jabala Upanishad confirms, the bead's power does not diminish based on placement.
-Wrist, neck, or upper arm — wherever Rudraksha touches skin, its electromagnetic field interacts with your bioelectric system, harmonising the corresponding Graha's influence in your chart.
+A Rudraksha bracelet is a wrist-worn string of Rudraksha beads, the sacred seeds of the Elaeocarpus ganitrus tree, that gives continuous graha (planetary) balancing through direct skin contact at the Manibandha, the wrist marma point recognised in Ayurveda as a vital energy gateway.
+The Shiva Purana praises Rudraksha as a favourite bead of Shivji and calls it highly sanctifying, removing sins by sight, contact, and Japa.
+Unlike a full mala of 108 beads worn around the neck mainly for japa meditation, a Rudraksha bracelet usually holds 9 to 27 beads and is made for daily convenience.
+You wear it to the office, the gym, and through your commute without the visibility or weight of a neck mala.
+In tradition the spiritual benefit is the same at the wrist, neck, or upper arm.
+Wherever Rudraksha touches skin, its electromagnetic field interacts with your bioelectric system, balancing the matched graha's influence in your chart.
+The graha pairing for each Mukhi is a modern astrological convention, not a scriptural rule.

 Bracelet vs Mala — When to Choose What